cablehead/stacks/README.md

 CURRENTLY HERE

-- Scroll selected item into view
+- Perserve scroll when entering a stack

 - Edit a stack name
 - Create a new stack
 - Edit an item